node-hid/node-hid/Publishing.md

 ### newer way (in short) ###

+First, make sure version is bumped to new version. (if code change)

-On MacOSX, Windows, Linux, do:
+Then, on each of MacOSX, Windows, Linux, do:
 ```
 git clone https://github.com/node-hid/node-hid.git
 cd node-hid